ronkow/python-for-data-practitioners/README.md

 - Download and install [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/main#should-i-install-miniconda-or-anaconda-distribution).
 Miniconda is one of two Python distributions (a curated collection of Python packages) from [Anaconda](https://www.anaconda.com/).
 By installing Miniconda, you will install the latest version of Python (version 3.13.5 at the time of writing this guide), conda, pip and a number of other packages.
 - Install JupyterLab using pip.

 At this point, you may be wondering: What is a [virtual environment](https://docs.python.org/3/library/venv.html)?
 What is a [Python package](https://docs.python.org/3/tutorial/modules.html#packages)?
-What is Miniconda?
 Let's first proceed with our installation.
 We will explain these terms along the way.

 When installation of Miniconda is complete, you will see the following two applications (screenshot from Windows 10):